-US case of COVID-19 omicron variant identified in California
+1st US case of COVID omicron variant confirmed in California

 WASHINGTON (AP) — A person in California who had been vaccinated against COVID-19 became the first in the U.S. to have an identified case of the omicron variant, the White House announced Wednesday as scientists continue to study the risks posed by the new virus strain.

-Dr. Anthony Fauci told reporters that the person was a traveler who returned from South Africa on Nov.
+Dr. Anthony Fauci told reporters the person was a traveler who returned from South Africa on Nov.
 22 and tested positive on Nov.
 29. Fauci said the person was vaccinated but had not received a booster shot and was experiencing “mild symptoms.”

 The Biden administration moved late last month to restrict travel from Southern Africa where the variant was first identified and had been widespread.
 Clusters of cases have also been identified in about two dozen other nations.